This short film follows an elementary school music teacher in New York, demonstrating the tremendous role music programs can play for young children.

 Some of the students also talk about how music impacts their daily lives.
 It’s particularly inspiring to hear them explain how music makes them happy and enables them to relax when things get tough.

-All in all, a powerful argument in favour of doing all we can to promote music education programmes for children.
+All in all, a powerful argument in favor of doing all we can to promote music education programs for children.